z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-orchestration.md

 - Lower barrier to entry for bot developers - 2D pathfinding and movement algorithms are more accessible and well-documented
 - Easier visualization - 2D battles can be displayed directly on screen without camera controls or 3D rendering complexity
 - Sufficient strategic depth - 2D space provides adequate complexity for positioning, flanking, and tactical movement
-- Consistent with ADR-0006 spatial system design - the cartesian coordinate system is designed for 2D battle space
+- Cartesian coordinate system naturally supports 2D battle space
 - Reduces computational requirements - 2D physics and collision detection are significantly less computationally expensive than 3D

 **Alternative Rejected: Option 3.2 - 3D** would add significant complexity to pathfinding (3D A*), collision detection (3D physics), and visualization (3D rendering, camera controls) without proportional gameplay benefit for 1v1 battles.
 Can be reconsidered for future game modes if aerial combat or vertical positioning becomes strategically important.